rosnovsky/css-variables/README.md

 [See in action](https://rosnovsky.github.io/css-variables/)

 Future improvements include:
-- Stable Safari compatibility, including color picker
+- Stable Safari compatibility, ~~including color picker~~ this is supported in Safari 10.1 out of the box.

 ## My favorite features